Australia captain Steve Smith to miss NZ one-day series | FOX Sports

 ADELAIDE, Australia (AP) Australia captain Steve Smith has been ruled out of the limited-overs international tour of New Zealand because of an ankle injury.

-Cricket Australia said its selection panel will meet later on Friday to appoint a captain for the three-match series.
+Cricket Australia said later Friday that wicketkeeper Matthew Wade would be captain of the Australian side for the three-match series in New Zealand.
 Vice-captain David Warner is being rested for the series.

 Smith says he strained medial ligaments in his left ankle during Thursday’s one-day international win over Pakistan in Adelaide, and has been told by team medical staff to take seven to 10 days off.